 If you intend on using this backhoe on a different model tractor, contact your dealer or the factory for details on the subframe kit for your specific tractor.

-Your model specific subframe comes with installation instructions that illustrate how to assemble the sub frame to your tractor and how to assemble the backhoe to the sub frame.
-Find and follow the instructions when you install your sub frame.
+Your model-specific subframe comes with installation instructions that illustrate how to assemble the subframe to your tractor, and how to assemble the backhoe to the subframe.
+Follow these instructions carefully.
+Never operate the backhoe without the toplink installed.